grumdrig/slog/NOTES.md

 Setting breakpoint should reset and run instant style

-I wonder how many to do lists there are in this project
+I wonder how many todo lists there are in this project